altocodenl/tagaway/readme.md

 }
 ```
    - `body.from` and `body.to` must be positive integers, and `body.to` must be equal or larger to `body.from`.
 For a given query, they provide pagination capability.
 Both are indexes (starting at 1) that specify the first and the last piv to be returned from a certain query.
 If both are equal to 1, the first piv for the query will be returned.
 If they are 1 & 10 respectively, the first ten pivs for the query will be returned.
 3. If `body.fromDate` is present, `body.from` must be absent. `body.fromDate` should be an integer larger than 1, and will represent a timestamp.
-For the provided query, the server will find the index of the piv with the `date` (or `dateup` in the case of `sort` being `upload`) and use that as the `from` parameter.
+For the provided query, the server will find the index of the last piv with the `date` (or `dateup` in the case of `sort` being `upload`) and use that as the `from` parameter.
 For example, if `fromDate` is `X`, `to` is 100 and `sort` is `newest`, the query will return the 100 pivs that match the query that were taken at `X` onwards, *plus all the pivs* taken before `X`.
    - `a::` cannot be included on `body.tags`.
 If you want to search for all available pivs, set `body.tags` to an empty array.
 If you send this tag, you'll get a 400 with body `{error: 'all'}`.
    - `untagged` can be included on `body.tags` to retrieve untagged pivs.
 Untagged pivs are those that have no user tags on them - tags added automatically by the server (such as year/month tags or geotags) don't count as tags in this regard.
    - Each of the returned pivs will have all the tags present in `body.tags`.
 The only exception to this rule are year tags, on which the query returns pivs that contain at least one of the given date tags.
 For example, the query `['d::2018', 'd::2019']` will return pivs from both 2018 and 2019.
    - If defined, `body.mindate` & `body.maxdate` must be UTC dates in milliseconds.
    - `body.sort` determines whether sorting is done by `newest`, `oldest`, or `upload`.
 The first two criteria use the *earliest* date that can be retrieved from the metadata of the piv, or the `lastModified` field.
 In the case of the `upload`, the sorting is by *newest* upload date; there's no option to sort by oldest upload.
-   - If `body.recentlyTagged` is present, the `'untagged'` tag must be on the query. `recentlyTagged` is a list of ids that, if they are ids of piv owned by the user, will be included as a result of the query, even if they are not untagged pivs.
+   - If `body.recentlyTagged` is present, the `'untagged'` tag must be on the query. `recentlyTagged` is a list of ids that, if they are ids of piv owned by the user (or to which the user has access through a shared tag), will be included as a result of the query, even if they are not untagged pivs.
    - If the query is successful, a 200 is returned with body `pivs: [{...}], tags: {'a::': INT, 'u::': INT, otherTag1: INT, ...}, total: INT, refreshQuery: true|UNDEFINED}`.
 The field `tags` will also potentially include date tags, geotags and tags shared with the user.
       - Each element within `body.pivs` is an object corresponding to a piv and contains these fields: `{date: INT, dateup: INT, id: STRING,  owner: STRING, name: STRING, dimh: INT, dimw: INT, tags: [STRING, ...], deg: INT|UNDEFINED, vid: UNDEFINED|'pending'|'error'|true}`.
       - `body.total` contains the number of total pivs matched by the query (notice it can be larger than the amount of pivs in `body.pivs`).